alcarasj/react-native-base-app/README.md

 1. Install dependencies with `make install`.
 2. Start the Expo server with `make dev`.

-## Grunt
-Grunt CLI must be installed on your machine for linting with ESLint.
-1. Install Grunt CLI with `npm install -g grunt-cli`.
-2. Run the ESLint task with `make lint`.

 ## Builds
 Expo CLI must be installed on your machine for building APK/IPA's.
 You must also be a registered user on Expo.
 1. Run `make build-ios` or `make build-android` to initiate an Expo build for iOS or Android, respectively.